viktoriiazk/rsschool-cv/cv.md

 ## Summary ##

-The main goal to improve my JavaScript skills and to get the the dream job till the end of the year.
+The main goal to improve my JavaScript skills.

 ## Skills ##